orchid00/git_for_humans/003_live_coding.md

 - Add "# My first Git Project" at the top of your README.md file
 - Check the differences before a commit with `git diff`
 - Save your changes (Recap)
+- Check the differences after the commit with `git diff`